dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2016-3-13-hive-hook.md

 title: How to write a Hive Hook
 ---

-Hive Hooks are little known gems that can be used for many purposes - everything you always wanted to know about Hive hooks.
+Hive Hooks are little known gems that can be used for many purposes.
 In this post we will take a deeper look at what a Hive hook is and how to write and use a Hive hook (along with the full source code!).

 ##What is Hive?
-For the readers unaware of [Hive](https://hive.apache.org), it provides an SQL interface to Hadoop.
-Hive is compiler that translates SQL (strictly speaking Hive Query Language - HQL, a variant of SQL) into a set of Mapreduce/Tez/Spark jobs.
+For the readers new to [Hive](https://hive.apache.org), it provides an SQL interface to Hadoop.
+Hive can be thought of as a compiler that translates SQL (strictly speaking Hive Query Language - HQL, a variant of SQL) into a set of Mapreduce/Tez/Spark jobs.
 Thus, Hive is very instrumental in enabling non programmers to use Hadoop infrastructure.
 Traditionally, Hive had only one backend, namely MapReduce.
 But with recent versions, Hive supports [Spark](http://spark.apache.org) and [Tez](http://tez.apache.org) also as execution engines.
 This makes Hive a great tool for exploratory data analysis.

 The following diagram and terms from the Hive documentation explains high level design of Hive with MapReduce backend.
 ![Hive design diagram](https://cwiki.apache.org/confluence/download/attachments/27362072/system_architecture.png?version=1&modificationDate=1414560669000&api=v2)